-In understanding what an infection is, it's important to note here that an infection is different from a disease in that a disease is often the result of a colonization of an invasive microbial pathogen.
-An infection is often the cause of disease and once a disease has taken hold, it is then considered an infectious disease (ie. a disease caused by infection), as opposed to a hereditary disease like some types of Diabetes.
+In understanding what an infection is, it’s important to note here that an infection is different from a disease in that a disease is often the result of a colonization of an invasive microbial pathogen.
+An infection is often the cause of disease and once a disease has taken hold, it is then considered an infectious disease (as in a disease caused by infection), as opposed to a hereditary disease like some types of Diabetes.

 The Five Major Types of Infection

 Getting rid of bacterial infections: There are 10 times as many bacteria cells in your body than there are human cells; this should help you understand why bacterial infections are one of the most common types of infections people may contract.
 Of these infections, the most common are respiratory infections, staph infections, sinus infections, strep throat, ear infections, diarrhea, bladder infections, urinary tract infections, and a large number of skin disorders.
 More often than not, a physician will either ask you to change your behavior, allowing your immune system to deal with the bacteria, or they will prescribe an antibiotic to assist your immune system with the healing process.